-- 4.1 This policy applies to all the school employees and governors responsible for and involved in recruitment and selection of all staff.
-Where Head Teacher or Deputy Head Teacher are being appointed the Trustees will consult with the Local Authority regarding the recruitment process. - 4.2 The ultimate responsibility for recruitment and selection lies with the Governing Board.
-The Governing Board has delegated the responsibility to the Head Teacher for appointing staff other than those to the leadership group.
+4.1 This policy applies to all the school employees, Governors and Trustees responsible for and involved in recruitment and selection of all staff.
+Where Head Teacher or Deputy Head Teacher are being appointed the Trustees will consult with the Local Authority regarding the recruitment process.

+4.2 The ultimate responsibility for recruitment and selection lies with the Trustees.
+The Trustees have delegated the responsibility to the Head Teacher for appointing staff other than those to the leadership group.
 School governors may be involved in staff appointments, but the final decision will rest with the Head Teacher.